AjsonZ/E05a-Animation/README.md

 # E05a-Animation

+#This assignment is about the movement and collision.
+#I can sucessfully run my program and collect coins.
+#I can better understand the movement of the subject along with actions on keyboard or mouse, and also figure out how to insert the sprites and make it works.

 We will begin to explore keyboard and mouse control in a Python Arcade program.

 When you are done, main1.py should contain the code on [http://arcade.academy/examples/move_mouse.html#move-mouse](http://arcade.academy/examples/move_mouse.html#move-mouse).
 Play with the code until you feel like you understand what is going on.
 Comment any uncommented line; feel free to ask for help!